, ,

-Bitmap and Vector: What’s the difference and which format is best when it comes to logos?
+Bitmap vs. Vector: What’s the difference and which format is best when it comes to logos?

 So, what is the difference between bitmap and vector?